TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us005/01.requirements-engineering/readme.md

 ### 1.3.
 Acceptance Criteria

-**AC1:** O usuário deve inserir email e senha para fazer login. / The user must enter email and password to log in.
+**AC1:** The user must enter email and password to log in.

-**AC2:** O sistema deve verificar se o email e senha estão corretos. / The system must check whether the email and password are correct.
+**AC2:** The system must check whether the email and password are correct.

-**AC3:** Se o email e a senha estiverem corretos, o sistema deve conceder acesso ao usuário. / If the email and password are correct, the system should grant access to the user.
+**AC3:** If the email and password are correct, the system should grant access to the user.

-**AC4:** Se o email e/ou a senha estiverem incorretos, o sistema deve exibir uma mensagem de erro. / If the email and/or password are incorrect, the system should display an error message.
+**AC4:** If the email and/or password are incorrect, the system should display an error message.

-**AC5:** Dado que o usuário fez login, deve visualizar as discussões postadas no fórum. / Once the user is logged in, they should view the discussions posted on the forum.
+**AC5:** Once the user is logged in, they should view the discussions posted on the forum.

-**AC6:** Quando o usuário clica em uma discussão.
-O sistema deve exibir uma caixa de texto vazia para inserir um comentário. / When the user clicked on a discussion.
+**AC6:** When the user clicked on a discussion.
 The system must display an empty text box to enter a comment. /

-**AC7:** Quando o usuário digitar um comentário na caixa de texto, o comprimento mínimo do texto deve ter 20 caracteres e o máximo 10 mil./ When the user types a comment in the text box, the minimum text length must be 20 characters and a maximum of 10.000.
+**AC7:** When the user types a comment in the text box, the minimum text length must be 20 characters and a maximum of 10.000.

-**AC8:** Caso o usuário digite menos de 20 ou mais de 10.000 caracteres na caixa de texto, o sistema deverá exibir uma mensagem de erro indicando a quantidade de caracteres permitidos. / If the user types less than 20 characters in the text box, the system should display an error message indicating the number of characters allowed.
+**AC8:** If the user types less than 20 characters in the text box, the system should display an error message indicating the number of characters allowed.

-**AC9:** Após o usuário digitar o comentário deve clicar no botão "Post comment" o comentário deve ser salvo e exibido abaixo da discussão. / After the user types the comment, they must click on the "Post comment" button, the comment must be saved and displayed below the discussion.
+**AC9:** After the user types the comment, they must click on the "Post comment" button, the comment must be saved and displayed below the discussion.

-**AC10:** Se o usuário tentar enviar um comentário vazio, o sistema deve exibir uma mensagem de erro indicando que o comentário não pode ser vazio. / If the user tries to send an empty comment, the system should display an error message indicating that the comment cannot be empty.
+**AC10:** If the user tries to send an empty comment, the system should display an error message indicating that the comment cannot be empty.

-**AC11:** Quando um novo comentário for adicionado na mesma discussão, deve ser exibido em ordem cronológica do mais antigo para o mais recente. / When a new comment is added to the same thread, it should be displayed in chronological order from oldest to newest.
+**AC11:** When a new comment is added to the same thread, it should be displayed in chronological order from oldest to newest.

-OBS:

-**AC12:** Se o usuário quiser editar um comentário postado por ele deve clicar no botão editar próximo ao comentário.

-**AC13:** Se o usuário quiser deletar um comentário postado por ele deve clicar no botão deletar próximo ao comentário.

 ### 1.4.
 Found out Dependencies